Heroes of the Environment (2007)

 Heroes of the Environment is a list published in Time magazine.
 The inaugural list was published in October 2007.
-The list contains 43 entries, individuals or groups that have contributed substantially to the preservation of environment, and is divided into four categories: Leaders & Visionaries, Activists, Scientists & Innovators, and Moguls & Entrepreneurs.
+The 2007 list contains 43 entries, individuals or groups that have contributed substantially to the preservation of environment, and is divided into four categories: Leaders & Visionaries, Activists, Scientists & Innovators, and Moguls & Entrepreneurs.

-The list has been commented and discussed worldwide, in newspapers or by organizations.
+The list has been commented on and discussed worldwide in newspapers and by organizations.